dirkroorda/laf-fabric/docs/texts/getting-started.rst

 This installs the generic laf processor *laf* and the more specific ETCBC tools to work with the Hebrew Text Database: *etcbc*.
-It also installs *emdros2laf*, a conversion package from the source format of the ETCBC database (EMDROS) to LAF.
+It also installs *emdros2laf*, a conversion package from the source format of the `ETCBC database <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_ (EMDROS) to LAF.
 This package has been used to obtain the actual LAF version of the ETCBC database.

 .. note::
     In order to use *emdros2laf* and parts of *etcbc*, you need to install `EMDROS <http://emdros.org>`_ software, which is freely available.
-    Tip: you do not need graphical user interfaces, just command line tools.
-It works nicely with an sqlite3 backend.
+    Tip: it works nicely with an sqlite3 backend.

 Get the data
 ============
-If you are interested in working with the Hebrew Bible, go to the `ETCBC github repository <https://github.com/ETCBC/laf-fabric-nbs>`_.
+If you are interested in working with the Hebrew Bible, go to the `DANS-EASY <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_ archive and download *laf-fabric-data.zip* and unpack it in your home directory.
-You find a download link for a ready made work directory containing the binary LAF data of the ETCBC Hebrew Text database.
-(You need to ask for a password, though, to unlock the zip file).
-Download and unpack it in your home directory.
 If all goes well you have a directory *laf-fabric-data* in your home directory.

 .. note::
-    If you have already a *laf-fabric-data* directory, delete it, unless you have added stuff yourself.
+    If you have already a *laf-fabric-data* directory, delete it, unless you have added stuff yourself (possibly extra annotations).
     In that case, move your existing directory out of the way.
     *laf-fabric-data* is supposed to be input data, i.e. the data you download plus the data that laf-fabric itself adds to it while converting from emdros to laf or from laf to binary.